Dipika Khullar

 Dipika Khullar, Marcelo Aberle, Yash Shah

-AWS Machine Learning Blog, April 2023
+AWS Machine Learning Blog, 2023

 Create Amazon SageMaker models using the PyTorch Model Zoo